Digital Library for Dutch Literature

-The Digital Library for Dutch Literature (Dutch: Digitale Bibliotheek voor de Nederlandse Letteren /nl/ or DBNL /nl/) is a website (showing the abbreviation as dbnl) about Dutch language and Dutch literature.
-It contains thousands of literary texts, secondary literature and additional information, like biographies, portrayals etcetera, and hyperlinks.
-The DBNL is an initiative by the DBNL foundation that was founded in 1999 by the Society of Dutch Literature (Dutch: Maatschappij der Nederlandse Letterkunde).
+The Digital Library for Dutch Literature (Digitale Bibliotheek voor de Nederlandse Letteren /nl/ or DBNL /nl/) is a website (showing the abbreviation as dbnl) that provides access to key texts related to the Dutch language, Dutch literature, and the culture of Dutch-speaking countries and regions.
+It contains thousands of literary texts, secondary literature, and additional information, such as biographies, portraits, and hyperlinks.

+Funding and structure

+The DBNL was launched on 6 July 1999 by the Society of Dutch Literature (Dutch: Maatschappij der Nederlandse Letterkunde), which established the DBNL Foundation to manage it.
+At an early stage, members of the society were polled to establish a list of the authors and works to be given priority, resulting in a provisional Canon of Dutch Literature, a list that was published in 2002.

-Building of the DNBL was made possible by donations, among others, from the Dutch Organization for Scientific Research (Dutch: Nederlandse Organisatie voor Wetenschappelijk Onderzoek or NWO) and the Nederlandse Taalunie.
-From 2008 to 2012, the editor was René van Stipriaan.
-The work is done by eight people in Leiden (as of 2013: The Hague), 20 students, and 50 people in the Philippines who scan and type the texts.
+Development of the DNBL was made possible by subsidies from, among others, the Dutch Organization for Scientific Research and the Dutch Language Union.
+In 2008, René van Stipriaan was appointed as editor in chief, and the work was done by eight employees in Leiden, 20 students, and 50 people in the Philippines who scanned and typed the texts.
+Stipriaan resigned as editor in 2012, and since 2013, coordination has been from The Hague rather than Leiden.

-As of 2020, the library is being maintained by a collaboration of the Taalunie, Vlaamse Erfgoedbibliotheek (Flemish Libraries), and the Royal Library of the Netherlands.
+As of 2020, the library is being maintained by a collaboration of the Dutch Language Union, the Flanders Heritage Library, and the Royal Library of the Netherlands.